jananeesaranraj/python-api-challenge/README.md

 ![City_Lat_Max_Temp](https://user-images.githubusercontent.com/112193116/197406197-b9fb8f67-1ac6-4d7f-9723-f363d0558009.png)

+* The scatter plot between city latitude and max temperature shows that as the latitude increases from the equator, the max temperature decreases.Latitude is inversely proportional to temperature.

 **Humidity (%) vs. Latitude**

 ![City_Lat_Humidity](https://user-images.githubusercontent.com/112193116/197406196-5aa24f34-c0cc-49f8-ba2c-38c67a8189a0.png)

+* The scatter plot shows that there seems to be no direct relationship between latitude and humidity.
+Humidity% of most of the cities are found to be above 60%.There are only very limited number of cities located in area with humidity below 20%.

 **Cloudiness (%) vs. Latitude**

 ![City_Lat_Cloudiness](https://user-images.githubusercontent.com/112193116/197406194-aac8beb7-0837-4ef7-8506-18d003a92fc9.png)

+* The scatter plot shows that there is no Correlation seen between the latitude and cloudiness from the above plot.The data points are more concentrated at 100%, 0%, also evenly across all latitudes.

 **Wind Speed (mph) vs. Latitude**

 ![City_Lat_WindSpeed](https://user-images.githubusercontent.com/112193116/197406199-75bd2e58-1d1e-467f-8881-8320c6701de5.png)

+* The scatter plot shows that most cities have wind speed less than 15mph.There is no strong relationship between the wind speed and latitude from the above plot

 The second requirement is to compute the linear regression for each relationship.
 This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

-**Northern Hemisphere: Temperature (F) vs. Latitude** **Southern Hemisphere: Temperature (F) vs. Latitude**
+**Northern Hemisphere: Temperature (F) vs. Latitude**

+**Southern Hemisphere: Temperature (F) vs. Latitude**

 ![Latitude_Temp_North](https://user-images.githubusercontent.com/112193116/197406355-ac725a32-39a5-4362-adce-e1d06630a35d.png)